 What Was the League of Nations?

-The idea of a League of Nations type organization was put forth by several individuals although U.S. President Woodrow Wilson is often the man credited with the idea.
+Several individuals put forth the idea of a League of Nations-type organization, but U.S. President Woodrow Wilson is the man usually credited with the idea.

-Forty-four nations joined the league in 1919, and the first meeting was held in January 1920.
+Forty-four nations joined the league in 1919, but the United States was not among them.
+The league’s first meeting was held in January 1920.

 Accomplishments and Failures

-The League of Nations produced mixed results.
-It had the means of discussing disputes, but no military force to back up its decisions, so it was limited in what it could accomplish.
+The League of Nations was limited in its accomplishments.
+It had the means of discussing disputes, but no military force to back up its decisions.

 - Determining the future of Germany’s former African colonies.

-- It settled some small, European and Asian territorial disputes.
+- Settling some small, European and Asian territorial disputes.

-- Setting up political mandates in the Middle East caused instability in the region.
+- Political mandates in the Middle East caused instability in the region.

-- It failed to stop war between Paraguay and Bolivia, and it could do nothing but condemn other conflicts.
+- It failed to stop war between Paraguay and Bolivia, and it could only condemn other conflicts.

 - It couldn’t stop Japan from invading China or Italy from invading Ethiopia.